swift0vinay/custom_splash_screens/README.md

     labelStyle: TextStyle(fontSize: 18,fontWeight:FontWeight.bold),  //style for your label

-    navigateTo: NewHome(),  // Navigate to another Page whent animation is completed or screenFunction (if given) is executed
+    navigateTo: NewHome(),  // Navigate to another Page when animation is completed or screenFunction (if given) is executed

     screenFunction: () async {
 	    await  Future.delayed(Duration(seconds: 10));